John Marshall: Slavery

-Over the course of his life, Marshall owned hundreds of slaves.
-During his most influential period as chief justice, through the mid-1820s, he wrote nearly every decision on slavery, creating a jurisprudence that was contemptuous of free blacks and favorable to violators of the federal ban on African slave trade.
-Marshall's association with slavery began early.
-In 1783, his father Thomas Marshall as a wedding present gave John Marshall his first slave, Robin Spurlock, who would remain Marshall's manservant as well as run his Richmond household.
-Upon Marshall's death, Spurlock would receive a now-seemingly cruel choice of accepting manumission on the condition of emigrating to another state or to Africa (at age 78 and leaving his still-enslaved daughter Agnes) or choosing his master/mistress from among Marshall's children.
+Over the course of his life, Marshall owned numerous slaves.
+He wrote seven of the Marshall Court's fourteen decisions on slavery, siding against the slaves in each.
+Marshall received his first slave, Robin Spurlock, from his father as a wedding present.
+Spurlock would remain Marshall's manservant and run his Richmond household.
+Upon Marshall's death, the 78-year old-Spurlock received the choice of accepting manumission on the condition of emigrating to another state or Africa and leaving his still-enslaved daughter Agnes or choosing his master from among Marshall's children.

-Early in his career, during the 1790s, Marshall represented slaves pro bono in a few cases, often trying to win the freedom of mixed-race individuals.
-In possibly his most famous anti-slavery case, Marshall represented Robert Pleasants, who sought to carry out his father's will and emancipate about ninety slaves; Marshall won the case in the Virginia High Court of Chancery, in an opinion written by his teacher George Wythe, but that court's holding was later restricted by the Virginia High Court of Appeals.
-In 1796, Marshall also personally emancipated Peter, a black man he had purchased.
-Furthermore, Marshall in 1822 signed an emancipation certificate for Jasper Graham, manumitted by the will of John Graham.
+Early in his career, Marshall represented slaves pro bono, often trying to win the freedom of mixed-race individuals.
+In perhaps his most famous anti-slavery case, Marshall represented Robert Pleasants, who sought to carry out his father's will and emancipate about ninety slaves.
+Marshall won the case in the Virginia High Court of Chancery, in an opinion written by his teacher George Wythe, but that court's holding was later restricted by the Virginia High Court of Appeals.
+In 1796, Marshall personally emancipated Peter, a black man he had purchased.
+In 1822, Marshall signed an emancipation certificate for Jasper Graham, manumitted by the will of John Graham.

 After slave revolts early in the 19th century, Marshall expressed reservations about large-scale emancipation, in part because he feared that a large number of free blacks might rise up in revolution.
 Moreover, Virginia in 1806 passed a law requiring freed blacks to leave the state.
 Marshall instead favored sending free blacks to Africa.
 In 1817 Marshall joined the American Colonization Society (Associate Justice Bushrod Washington being its national President until his death and Clerk of the Supreme Court Elias Caldwell the organization's long-time secretary) to further that goal.
 Marshall purchased a life membership two years later, in 1823 founded the Richmond and Manchester Auxiliary (becoming that branch's president), and in 1834 pledged $5000 when the organization experienced financial problems.